urob/zmk-config/zmk-nodefree-config/README.md

 )
 ```

-This creates a "Windows sleep key" that can be added to the keymap-layout using
+This creates a "Windows sleep macro" that can be added to the keymap using `&win_sleep`.
-`&win_sleep`.

 ### ZMK\_LAYER

 `ZMK_LAYER` adds new keymap layers to the configuration.

 **Syntax:** `ZMK_LAYER(name, layout)`
-* `name`: a unique identifier string chosen by the user (usually this isn't referenced elsewhere)
+* `name`: a unique identifier string chosen by the user (usually there is no reason to reference this elsewhere)
 * `layout`: the layout specification using the same syntax as the `bindings`
   property of the [ZMK keymap configuration](https://zmk.dev/docs/config/keymap)